 Freshness is a little more open to interpretation.
 Chain-Veys, being the enclosed design that they are, greatly reduce the exposure to the ambient environment.
-This includes continual exposure to the oxygen in the atmosphere in the facility.
-Chain-Vey’s are so good at maintaining a stable environment inside the pockets between each flight of discs, that plant designers can run systems outdoors between buildings, silos, etc. Freshness can also be actively supported by pushing inert gas, such as nitrogen, throughout the system to have a mild gas positive environment.
-This ensures that a positive flow of nitrogen is pushing out of the conveyor and discharges, inlets, or any non-hermetically sealed points.
-The result is a virtually oxygen-free environment which actively prevents oxidation of food products.
+This includes continual exposure to the oxygen in the atmosphere at a facility.
+Chain-Vey’s are so good at maintaining a stable environment inside the pockets between each flight of discs, that plant designers can run systems outdoors between buildings, silos, etc. without any degradation.
+Freshness can also be actively supported by pushing inert gas, such as nitrogen, throughout the system to have a mild gas positive environment.
+This ensures that a positive flow of nitrogen is gently pushing out of the conveyor and discharges, inlets, or any non-hermetically sealed points.
+The result is an oxygen-free environment which actively prevents oxidation of food products.
 This type of feature is sometimes used in freshly roasted coffee conveyance and storage, during degassing.
 It is effective a preventing staleness in coffee.

 In closing there are many benefits of using a dust-tight, enclosed conveyor that preserves freshness and can even offer some active options for supporting freshness of products.
 Tubular drag conveyors, in addition to their dust-tight and enclosed design, also move product in a very gentle way that prevents breakage and degradation.
 For these and many other reasons, tubular drag conveyors are used in food and dry bulk processing systems around the world.
 To learn more about Chain-Vey’s specifications, we encourage you to contact our sales engineers.